0u55ama/abap-cheat-sheets/16_Data_Types_and_Objects.md

 DATA some_int TYPE i VALUE 123.

 "Assignment using the assignement operator =
-"The source of the assigment on the right side (also known as general expressions posisiton) "can be specified with many things.
+"The source of the assigment on the right side (also known as general expressions position) "can be specified with many things.

 "Single data object as source of the assignment